usgs-makerspace/wbeep-processing/README.md

 1. Make sure you have the historic files.
 They are in the form `historical_[var]_out.nc`.
 1. Login to Yeti, `ssh user@yeti.cr.usgs.gov`
-1. Start a new interactive session using, ``
+1. Start a new interactive session using, `sinteractive -A iidd -p normal -n 1 -t 00:30:00`
 1. Load the module to subset and save NetCDF files with `module load tools/nco-4.7.8-gnu`.
 1. Identify which day you would like to use.
 For this example, I am using `1992-12-06`.
 1. Figure out the appropriate NetCDF time index based on your chosen date: Start an R session by typing `R` and hitting enter.
 Then run the following code (it shouldn't matter which NetCDF file you use to figure this out).
 Take the resulting number and use it in to the `ncks` command in the next step.
 For `1992-12-06`, this value was `4449`.
 End the R session by running `q()`.